shopsys/shopsys/docs/cookbook/adding-a-new-email-template.md

 # Adding a New Email Template

-In this cookbook, we will add a new email template that allows us to alert the customer when his password change.
+In this cookbook, we will add a new email template to alert the customer when his password is changed.

 We want to send an email to the user when his password is reset.
-This email should be configurable in administration and we should be able to personalize email – we want to be able to include customer email and full name into the email.
+This email should be configurable in administration, and we should be able to personalize email – we want to be able to include the customer email and full name into the email.

 ## New Mail class

-The first step to create a new email template is creating a class able to create a `MessageData` object that can be then sent with `Mailer`.
+The first step to creating a new email template is creating a class to create a `MessageData` object that can then be sent with `Mailer`.

 ```php
 declare(strict_types=1);